How many cold email follow-ups should you send? 4 to 9, backed by 22.37% reply-rate data

 Step 3: Fill in the content of each step.
 You can use preset templates and variables to customize your message for each prospect.

-Step 4: Import your contact list
+Step 4: Import your contact list.

-Step 5: Go to campaign settings to stop the sequence when a lead replies, books a meeting, or clicks a link.
+Step 5: Go to campaign settings to stop the sequence when a lead replies, books a meeting, or clicks on a link.
 This way they won’t continue to get follow-ups when they’ve already gotten back to you.

 Step 6: Review your contacts and messages, and send!